 Myth #3: Memberships are required to enter a bar.
 Thankfully, these quirky things went away in the early-2000s.

 Myth #4: All Utah beer is weak.
-Grocery store and gas station beer is 3.2% alcohol-by-weight, which is roughly equivalent to the 4.0% alcohol-by-volume found in light beers.
-Full-strength beers, wine and spirits can be purchased from the state owned liquor store and bars.
+Grocery store, gas station and draft beer is 5% alcohol-by-volume*.
+Wine, higher strength beers and spirits can be purchased from the state-owned liquor stores and bars.
+(As of November 1, 2019)

 The Northern Utah section has a wide variety of après-ski options ranging from a coconut and agave martini at Snowbasin's Cinnabar Lounge